SoftwareWizard/TeaForResource/README.md

 It groups them by the resource name itself and then reads these groups for all languages in parallel.
 As the resource file with the default language by convention contains no suffix, you must specify the language Suffix (e.g. "en" or "en-US" for english).
 In the end it returns a class structure with the most important information from your resource files.
-(See Output.)

 #### Output Class Diagram